Z_2 indices and factorization properties of odd symmetric Fredholm operators: Time-reversal symmetric topological insulators

-\begin{theo} Consider the Fermi projection $P$ of a time-reversal invariant Hamiltonian $H$ corresponding to a Fermi energy $E_F$ lying in a region of dynamical Anderson localization.
-If the spin is half-integer, then the $\ZM_2$-index $\Ind_2(T_P)$ is well-defined, almost surely constant and a homotopy invariant w.r.t. changes of the Hamiltonian and the Fermi energy as long as the Fermi energy remains in a region of Anderson localization. \end{theo}
+\begin{theo} Consider the Fermi projection $P=(P_\omega)_{\omega\in\Omega}$ of a covariant family of time-reversal invariant Hamiltonians $H=(H_\omega)_{\omega\in\Omega}$ corresponding to a Fermi energy $E_F$ lying in a region of dynamical Anderson localization.
+Set $T_{P,\omega}=P_\omega FP_\omega+(\one-P_\omega)$.
+If the spin is half-integer, then the $\ZM_2$-index $\Ind_2(T_{P,\omega})$ is well-defined, $\PM$-almost surely constant in $\omega$ and a homotopy invariant w.r.t. norm continuous changes of the Hamiltonian respecting the time-reversal symmetry and changes of the Fermi energy, as long as the Fermi energy remains in a region of Anderson localization. \end{theo}